 The name "terminal" name harkens back to the days when you had an actual appliance on your desk consisting of a (heavy) CRT screen and keyboard that was connected to a computer elsewhere.
-Some were monocoque units that looked like this

 Your terminal window is just a software version of this old appliance.
 You will enter commands into this window to get the remote machine you are communicating with to perform various tasks.